rhythmconswiki/rhythmconswiki.github.io/parts/baolian-sdvx-encoder.md

 The connector is JST PH 3pin.

-This is the recommend output method.
+This is the recommended output method.

 ### Pulse Output